Senthil-Murugan22/SQL-Library-Management/README.md

 ## 👨‍💻 Developed By
-This project is developed by [Senthil Murugan A K].
+This project is developed by [Senthil Murugan A K](https://github.com/Senthil-Murugan22).
 Feel free to connect with me!